lewagon/dotfiles/05-Rails/01-Rails-intro/02-Stupid-coaching/README.md

 git push origin master
 ```

-We add the flag `--skip-active-storage` to avoid the installation of [Active Storage](https://edgeguides.rubyonrails.org/active_storage_overview.html).
-Active Storage facilitates uploading files to a cloud storage service, but we don't need it for the moment, and it will add to your app unnecessary routes.
+We add the flag `--skip-active-storage` & `--skip-action-mailbox` to skip the installation of [Active Storage](https://edgeguides.rubyonrails.org/active_storage_overview.html) & [Action Mailbox](https://guides.rubyonrails.org/action_mailbox_basics.html) which are two parts of Rails we don't need for now.

 **Objective**: We will implement a simple Rails application with 2 pages: